Kiribati dollar

 The Kiribati dollar is one of the two official currencies of Kiribati.
 The Kiribati coins are pegged at 1:1 ratio to the Australian dollar, the other official currency of Kiribati.
 Kiribati coins were issued in 1979 and circulate alongside banknotes and coins of the Australian dollar.
-Kiribati coins are nowadays very few in comparison to Australian coins, the last minor emission has been made in 1992, and these old coins are generally collected.
+In present day, Kiribati coins are rare in comparison to Australian coins with the last minor emission made in 1992, and these old coins are now generally collector's items.
 The complete emissions of coins were made in 1979 and in 1989 for the tenth anniversary of independence.

 History

 Before independence, Australian coins were used in Kiribati (then part of the Gilbert and Ellice Islands) from 1966 until 1979.
 Previous to Australia's introduction of the dollar, the Australian pound, since World War I, was chiefly used throughout the islands, though Gilbert and Ellice Islands banknotes issued in the 1940s were also in use and were redeemable for Pound Sterling at face value.

 During Japanese occupation of the islands during World War II, the Oceanian pound, an all banknote currency created by the Japanese Government to be a universal currency for the Pacific, was in use.
 The Australian pound was restored, always in use in the atolls not occupied by Japan, as the official currency after the war ended.

 A call to issue coinage for an independent Kiribati in 1979 was made to legitimise its new political status, and although Australian banknotes would be used, the decision to issue domestic coins was widely favoured and accepted.
 A two dollar coin was introduced in 1989 to replace the note and celebrate the nation's tenth anniversary.